 5. Multilingual Hashtags

-Scanned all 19 files + 4 directories accumulated in brain-compose-specs/Plan/.
-Classified them into implemented, partially implemented, and not implemented, creating 20260212_implementation_backlog.md.
-There are 8 items not implemented, 5 partially implemented, and 4 completed.
+– Scanned all 19 files and 4 directories accumulated in brain-compose-specs/Plan/.
+Categorized them into implemented, partially implemented, and unimplemented, creating 20260212_implementation_backlog.md.
+8 items unimplemented, 5 partially implemented, 4 completed.

 Pre-Launch Test Blitz: